renspringlea/ryba.ren/index.markdown

 *she/her*

+I use my middle name Grace in my everyday life, but I use my first name Ren professionally.
+Feel free to use either.

 My work focuses on animal advocacy, and I have been deeply involved in numerous fish welfare projects in particular.
 I worked at Animal Ask from 2021 to 2025, and I'm now an independent contractor.
-My scientific expertise includes economics, environmental science, fish biology, and statistics/data analysis.
+My scientific expertise includes economics, environmental science, fish biology, political analysis, and statistics/data analysis.
 I also really enjoy helping projects run smoothly through operations, administration, and automation.

 Outside of work, my special interests include women's soccer, space exploration, and tattoos.
 I like thinking about politics, history, and social justice.
 I'm the proud parent of two special-needs rescue dogs.

 * Proudly transgender and autistic
 * Kaurna land (South Australia)
-* I go by my middle name Grace in my everyday life, but I use my first name Ren professionally for historical reasons.
 * "Ryba" is pronounced "REE-ber" and it means "fish" in Slovak
 * Years lived: {{lifePercRound}} %